-- (2) Either party may also take the deposition of a witness in this state on written interrogatories attached to a commission, the same as provided for in ORS 45.330 and 45.340, but when so taken neither party shall be represented by counsel at taking. - (3) Either party may attend the examination and examine the witness upon oral interrogatories.
+45.171 Manner of taking deposition.
+Any party may attend the examination and examine the witness upon oral interrogatories; or in lieu of participating in the oral examination any party served with notice of taking a deposition may transmit written interrogatories to the officer who shall propound them to the witness and record the answers verbatim.
 The deposition shall be written by the officer taking it, or by the witness, or by some disinterested person, in the presence and under the direction of the officer.
 When completed, it shall be read to or by the witness and subscribed by him.
-Before subscribing it, the witness shall be allowed, if he desires, to correct or explain any statement in the deposition, but the statement although corrected and explained, shall remain a part of the deposition.
+Before subscribing it, the witness shall be allowed, if he desires, to correct or explain any statement in the deposition, but the statement, although corrected and explained, shall remain a part of the deposition.
+[1955 c.611 §3]